Last updated March 17, 2026

 | Integrations | Gmail, Google Calendar.
 Focused integration set with deep functionality | Google Calendar, Outlook, Todoist, Asana, Linear, Jira, Slack, Zoom.
 Broad integration ecosystem |

-Free tier available.
+Plans start at €29/month for Starter.
 Pro at €79/month with all features including email, calendar, tasks, research, and voice.

 Free plan (surprisingly full-featured).
 Starter at $8/month.
 Business at $12/month.
 Enterprise at $16/month.
 Most individuals get by on the free plan.